scala/docs.scala-lang/_overviews/scala3-book/a-taste-of-scala.md

 Just precede the string with the letter `s`, and then put a `$` symbol before your variable names inside the string.

-To enclose expressions inside a string, put them in curly braces:
+To embed arbitrary expressions inside a string, enclose them in curly braces:

 ``` scala
 println(s"2 + 2 = ${2 + 2}")   // prints "2 + 2 = 4"